heliossun/LaCoT/rebuttal.md

 > **`Q4-3`**: I couldn't see where the reference rationales come from?
 Could you explain that?
 If it hasn't been included would it be worth briefly touching on this?

-Each training sample in our dataset consists of a tuple {image, query, CoT, answer}, where the CoT (Chain-of-Thought) serves as the reference rationale.
+Each training sample in our dataset consists of a tuple {image, query, CoT, answer}, where the CoT (Chain-of-Thought) serves as the reference rationale for the answer.
 These rationales are generated by powerful teacher models such as **GPT-4o** or **Deepseek-R1**, depending on the data source.
 We will clarify this detail in the revised version of the paper for better transparency.

 > **`Q4-4`**: Did you have any issues with hallucinations in your rationales during inference?
 Presumably these would be more problematic as the sample size is lowered in BiN?

-We did observe some hallucination issues in generated rationales when sample size N=1,  where BiN can occasionally produce incorrect or misleading reasoning steps on datasets **MMMU**.
+We observed some hallucination issues in generated rationales when the sample size N=1, where BiN can occasionally produce incorrect or misleading reasoning steps on the **MMMU**dataset.

 To assess this, we used **one-shot reasoning** as a baseline and varied the number of sampled rationales N during inference.
 As shown below, increasing N from 1 to 5 significantly mitigates hallucination and improves answer accuracy: